mdbs99/james/README.md

 This API is being written in [Free Pascal](https://freepascal.org/) and [Lazarus](http://www.lazarus-ide.org/).
 However, it is also compatible with [Delphi](https://www.embarcadero.com/products/delphi).

-The main goal is to replace common procedural code in our projects, which has so many conditionals and "controllers", to a declarative and object-oriented code.
+The main goal is to replace common procedural code, which has so many conditionals and "controllers", to a declarative and object-oriented code.

 We want to write elegant, clean, organized, interface-based, and maintainable code using OOP.

+The code follows a restrict rules about naming and style, as prefixes and sufixes, to help programmers to find the correct class or method to do the job.

 # Installing